 Unfortunately, this covered my car in a sticky substance.
-This in turn led to the accumulation of dirt, as well as the arrival of flies, bees, wasps and other annoying insects.
+This led to an accumulation of dirt, as well as the arrival of flies, bees, wasps, and other insects.

-Sap doesn’t drip from the leaves of a tree.
+Sap does drip from the leaves of a tree.
 Instead, it comes out of the bark.

 So what was it?